 Khichadi is not just an ‘Ayurvedic’ detox food, it’s served on the tables of many S. Asian homes—it is comfort food.

 Since I was doing a cleanse, I wanted to incorporate what I have learned from Ayurveda and apply it to my khichadi recipe below.
-The key factors that helped formulate this recipe were the summer season, what my body went through and how the ingredients will effect and support it—post experience.
+The key factors that helped formulate this recipe were the summer season, what my body went through and how the ingredients will affect and support it—post experience.
 In knowing I need to ease into eating, I kept to a traditional style recipe.
 So, no veggies, just a complete protein with a very soft texture.
 Along with summer-friendly spices that bring a variety of flavors, kindle my digestive and are not too heating.
 After purging excess heat from my system the last thing I want is to generate excess heat from overly spicing my food or using spices like cloves and pepper.
 Simple, yet flavorful and most importantly well balanced.

 Season: Summer/Early Fall